Rabies Prevention Flowchart: Introduction

 Compendium of Animal Rabies Prevention and Control CDC MMWR 11/04/2011

-The Communicable Disease Epidemiology Section of the Wisconsin Division of Public Health offers consultation on situations involving potential human exposures to rabies.
+The Communicable Disease Epidemiology Section of the Wisconsin Department of Health Services, Division of Public Health offers consultation on situations involving potential human exposures to rabies.
 Local health department staff or health care providers can call 608-267-9003 during regular office hours, or the DPH emergency answering service at 608-258-0099 on nights and weekends in order to consult with an epidemiologist.

 Questions regarding the submission of specimens for rabies testing to the State Laboratory of Hygiene, or about the reporting of test results, can be addressed to the SLH Customer Service at 800-862-1013 during regular office hours.

 The SLH Rabies Requisition Form must accompany submitted specimens.

 To consult about potential animal exposures to rabies, callers can contact Dr. Yvonne Bellay at the Wisconsin Division of Animal Health at 608-224-4888.
 It should be noted that domestic animals that are exposed to rabies constitute a very real threat to their human owners.
 Accordingly, Wisconsin statute 95.21 also addresses animal exposures to rabies and defines circumstances under which such an animal is subject to quarantine.

 This flowchart written by:

 The Division of Public Health